fab411/obsidian-desktop-entry/README.md

 ```

-### 3️⃣ Step 3: Validate and Make It Executable
+### Step 3: Validate and Make It Executable
-Run the following command to validate the .desktop file:
+&nbsp; Run the following command to validate the .desktop file:
 ```bash
 desktop-file-validate ~/.local/share/obsidian/Obsidian.desktop
 ```
-Make it executable:
+&nbsp; Make it executable:
 ```bash
 chmod +x ~/.local/share/obsidian/Obsidian.desktop
 ```

-### 4️⃣ Step 4: Install the .desktop File
+### Step 4: Install the .desktop File
-To install the file, run:
+&nbsp; To install the file, run:
 ```bash
 desktop-file-install --dir=$HOME/.local/share/applications $HOME/.local/share/obsidian/Obsidian.desktop
 ```

-### 5️⃣ Step 5: Update the Application Database
+### Step 5: Update the Application Database
-Update the application database so the new shortcut is recognized:
+&nbsp; Update the application database so the new shortcut is recognized:
 ```bash
 update-desktop-database ~/.local/share/applications
 ```
-The .desktop file should be stored in:
+&nbsp; The .desktop file should be stored in:
 ```bash
 ls ~/.local/share/applications/ #Obsidian.desktop
 ```